 Department Stores Today

 In the 1950s, as world economies began to stabilise following World War II, American-style shopping malls began to open across large cities worldwide, still offering consumers the opportunity to shop for many different items and many different brands under one roof, but through purchases in multiple stores.
 This impacted heavily on department stores, who saw a decline in patronage through until the 1980s.
 Recognising the detrimental impact that changing consumer habits could have on their stores, department store changes decided to ‘go with the flow’ and opened locations within shopping centres – often as large flagship stores with additional branding and marketing completed on behalf of the mall itself.

 The other major consumer behaviour change was, of course, online shopping.
 This saw existing department stores such as Fenwick’s, Debenhams and House of Fraser launch online stores for e-commerce, as well as existing online retailers expanding their marketplaces to offer goods from a range of sellers and brands, such as Amazon and eBay – effectively turning their websites into online department stores, too.
 And many offer a student discount to university and college students.

 How is Department Store Shopping Beneficial for Students?

-We know that almost all high street retailers offer a student discount of some kind to both domestic and international student attendees; both online and off (discount card may be needed), but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
+We know that almost all high street retailers offer a student discount of some kind to both domestic and international student attendees; both online and off (student discount card may be needed), but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
 How?
 Time to use some of the tricks (and quirks) of the trade.
 Let us explain about these best student discounts where usually you get 10% off when you show your student id.